davidseve/cloud-native-deployment-strategies/README.md

 ## Deployment Strategies comparison

+Those are the advantages and disadvantages of all of those deployment strategies:

+Advantages:
+- Minimize downtime
+- Rapid way to rollback

+Disadvantages:
+- Backwards compatibility

+This is the comparison between the different strategy:

 | Name                                            | Advantage | Disadvantage |
 | ----------------------------------------------- | --------- | ------------ |
 | Blue/Green Openshift Pipelines                  |           |              |